 Optitex 201: Grading & Marking

+Grading.
 Learn the principles of cardinal points and grade rules on a flat pattern, then move to the computer program and apply them to your pattern.
 Size grading is the process of increasing and decreasing clothing sizes.
 Fashion designers work with a patternmaker to develop their first patterns.
 Samples are made from these patterns and when they are complete and ready to be produced, they need to be graded.
 The pattern pieces are increased and decreased at specific locations to create each size.
-Need to know more about grading?
-Take our Grading class.
+To first learn more about grading before diving into Optitex, take our Grading class.

+Marking.
 Layout a size run of your patterns for the best fabric usage for your size runs and styles.
 Learn the difference between mixed, single size and other markers and which to use where.
 A marker is a layout of the pattern pieces that a cutting service will place on top of the spread fabric.
 Your goal: The highest fabric usage while conforming to grainline and sizes per your company’s requirements.
 Need to know more about marking?
-Take our Grading and Marking class.
+To first learn more about marking before diving into Optitex, take our Grading and Marking class.

 Optitex 301.
 Gain advanced experience applicable to your company’s designs and specifications.
 Learn the secret techniques for adjusting computer patterns after fit sessions and alterations.
 Practice how to transfer Optitex .pds files to other CAD systems, such as how to use Optitex with other software (Excel, Adobe Illustrator, Gerber, Lectra).
 Set up various sizes and markers for plot.